Losing your child in a crowd is a scenario that every parent dreads.

 When your child is old enough, make sure they know their name and your phone number.
 For younger children, you could also write all your contact details on a piece of paper and put in in your child's pocket.

-Dress your child in bright colours, easy to spot in a crowd.
+Dress your child in bright colours so they are easy to spot in a crowd.

 Carry a recent photo of them, make a mental note of what they were wearing or snap a quick photo of them before you set out, so you can give those helping in the search visual clues.